phrac/plus4_kalico/README.md

     After you are sure your menuconfig matches the above settings, you can quit menuconfig (press q then y to save)
 3. run `make -j4` to build katapult
-4. Copy `~/katapult/out/katapult.bin` to your computer via your favorite method (scp, sftp, or using the fluidd interface)
+4. Copy `~/katapult/out/deployer.bin` to your computer via your favorite method (scp, sftp, or using the fluidd interface)
 5. On your computer, format the microSD card as FAT32
-6. Copy the `katapult.bin` file to the microSD card and rename it `qd_mcu.bin`
+6. Copy the `deployer.bin` file to the microSD card and rename it `qd_mcu.bin`
 7. Eject the microSD card and plug it into the microSD card slot on the printer.
 8. Once the card is inserted, find the button labeled "RESET" on the main board and press it
 9. Wait 30-60 seconds
+    - You can verify that the flash worked by checking the file on the microSD card - it should be renamed to `qd_mcu.CUR`
 10. Eject the microSD card.
 Katapult should now be flashed to the main MCU.

 ## Flashing Klipper on the main MCU